repkam09/website-react/README.md

 Current server hosting is provided through a DigitalOcean VPS running Ubuntu 15.04.

 This is a rewrite of the website using some dynamic feature of reactjs instead of PHP!
+This repository can also be found on my Gogs deployment here: https://dev.repkam09.com/repkam09/website-react/